This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Financial Assistance to Help With Cerebral Palsy Costs

 There are several ways families can obtain financial assistance to help offset the overwhelming prices that come along with caring for a child with cerebral palsy.
-For instance, there are several types of government assistance options, insurance options, and charity organizations that can assist you and your family.
+For instance, there are several types of government assistance options:

 For more information, refer to our article, Cerebral Palsy Financial Assistance.